 - For an advanced hobbyist, an RTF plane can be a good start for a customized, more powerful RC plane for a very good price (+)

-- Good RTF plane will serve you a long time and enable you to do modifications you want to it (+)
+- A good RTF plane will serve you a long time and enable you to do modifications you want to it (+)

-With all the pros and cons, RTF RC model airplanes are a great choice for a beginner who is not interested in model building, and all things related to that or just want to get into flying as soon as possible.
+With all the pros and cons, RTF RC model airplanes are a great choice for a beginner who is not interested in model building and all things related to that or just wants to get into flying as soon as possible.